Sinetian/Toolkit/README.md

 with no "teams" at all!
 **WARNING:THE PROGRAM IS WRITTEN IN CHINESE!**
 # What can you do with my code?
-1. Commercial use(You can sell it).
+1. Commercial use(You can sell it!).
 2. Modification.
 3. Distribution.
 4. Patent use.